gimi23/Projects---Personal/Java Projects/Tetris/README.md

 Ensure you have Java JDK 8 or later installed on your machine.

-Download or clone this repository.

-Open the project in your preferred Java IDE (Eclipse, IntelliJ, etc.).

 Run the tetris.java file to start the game.

 Also, a "Broken Console Bold" font is required to run the application.
 The file is included, along with the code, under "Java Projects/Tetris/src".